purpleponker/Northline_eLandings/instrs/instructions.md

 ![quick launch icon](/imgs/quick_launch.png)

-*Please note on your first launch of tLandings the program may have a slight delay while launching, however if your terminal message was successful scan return then the program will launch after initializtion and loading.
+*Please note on your first launch of tLandings the program may have a slight delay while launching, however if your terminal message was a successful scan return then the program will launch after initializtion and loading.

 ![successful tLanding scan and launch](/imgs/successful_scan.png)